bpointi/receiptprocessor/README.md

 The ID returned is the ID that should be passed into `/receipts/{id}/points` to get the number of points the receipt was awarded.

-How many points should be earned are defined by the rules below.

 Example Response:
 ```json
 { "id": 1 }